HarrisonLee342/41013_A2_YumchaBots/README.md

 one prismatic and one revolute to allow for the cart to rotate and move?
 (z axis rotation - wheels) (z-axis translocation for kart)?
 - might need to adjust scale of objects
+- trying to get cart to move on its own, however i won't trying prismatic link / link ply files but running into issues